top of page

 2. Discover – What is already working well?

-3. Dream – What could menstrual wellbeing look like at its best?
+3. Dream – What could great support look like?

-4. Design – What needs to happen to get there?
+4. Design – What needs to happen next?

-This approach is particularly suited to special school contexts, where relational knowledge, trust and lived experience are essential.
+This approach is particularly well-suited to special school settings, where trust, relationships and lived experience matter.

 Who is involved